hershd23/buzzdb-docs/docs/spring2021/lab2.rst

 ----------------------------

 .. code-block:: c++
+   get_total_log_records()

+Returns the count of total number of log records in the log file

 To successfully pass all the test cases, you need to add required implementation in the ``log_manager.cc`` and ``log_manager.h``.
 You are free to choose the logging